Angiotensin-converting enzyme 2: Coronavirus entry point

 As a transmembrane protein, mACE2 is the main entry receptor for several coronaviruses, including HCoV-NL63, SARS-CoV (the cause of SARS), and SARS-CoV-2 (the cause of COVID-19).
-The binding of the viral spike S1 protein to the enzymatic domain of mACE2 on host cells initiates endocytosis and translocation of both virus and enzyme into endosomes.
+The binding of the S1 site of the viral spike protein to the enzymatic domain of mACE2 on host cells initiates endocytosis and translocation of both virus and enzyme into endosomes.
 Blocking endocytosis in culture traps virus particles on the cell surface.
 The spike protein itself can also damage the endothelium through downregulation of ACE2.
 The receptor-binding domain (RBD) of the spike protein specifically attaches to ACE2, enabling viral entry and replication, while surfactant proteins SP-A and SP-D may reduce the strength of this interaction.

-Binding of SARS-CoV and SARS-CoV-2 through mACE2 in cardiac tissue has been linked to myocarditis.
+Binding of SARS-CoV and SARS-CoV-2 through mACE2 in cardiac tissue has been linked to myocarditis which is inflammation of the heart muscle.
 During the SARS outbreak, viral RNA was detected in heart specimens from 35% of fatal cases, and diseased hearts express higher levels of mACE2 than healthy hearts.
 Entry also requires priming of the spike protein by host serine protease TMPRSS2, a potential therapeutic target, and disruption of spike glycosylation strongly impairs viral entry.
 In mice, spike binding reduces mACE2 through internalization and degradation, contributing to lung injury.
 By contrast, sACE2 protects against lung injury by promoting formation of angiotensin 1–7, a vasodilator, and may also neutralize coronavirus spikes by binding them.
 Even low mACE2 levels can allow entry if TMPRSS2 is present.

 Rodent studies have shown that ACE inhibitors and angiotensin II receptor blockers (ARBs) upregulate mACE2, raising concern they might worsen infections.
 However, a 2012 systematic review and meta-analysis found ACE inhibitors reduced pneumonia risk by 34% and lowered pneumonia-related mortality.
 A 2020 study in Hubei Province reported lower mortality in hypertensive COVID-19 patients taking ACE inhibitors or ARBs (3.7%) compared to those not taking them (9.8%).
 Despite debate over discontinuation, professional societies recommend continuing ACE inhibitors and ARBs in COVID-19 patients.
 High plasma ACE2 levels predict worse COVID-19 outcomes, and are elevated in patients with hypertension and heart disease.

 Because ACE2 is the entry receptor for SARS-CoV-2, genetic variation may influence susceptibility to infection.
 Several studies report that ACE2 missense variants alter spike-binding affinity and susceptibility to pseudovirus entry.
 Rare variants may even confer complete resistance.
 Expression levels of ACE2 at the cell surface also influence susceptibility and tissue tropism, since SARS-CoV-2 distribution depends on ACE2 expression across tissues.
 A variant on the X chromosome (rs190509934:C) lowers ACE2 expression by 37% and has been associated with protection against severe COVID-19 outcomes.